Tinkerforge/doc/en/source/Software/ESP32_Firmware.rst

 and `Git <https://git-scm.com/>`__ have to be installed according to their installation manuals.
 For PlatformIO we recommend using the PlatformIO IDE extension for `Visual Studio Code <https://code.visualstudio.com/>`__, but you can also use PlatformIO Core instead.
+Node.js and Git have to be installed outside of Visual Studio Code, not as Visual Studio Code extension.

 In general you should always use the latest version of PlatformIO and Node.js.
 For the Node.js package manager ``npm`` version 8 or newer is required.